 Spanish Riding School

-It’s worth noting that these are training exercises rather than a whole show, so don’t go expecting to see an elaborate co-ordinated spectacle.
+These are training exercises rather than a whole show, so don’t go expecting to see an elaborate co-ordinated spectacle.
 If that’s what you’re after, you should attend an actual performance.
-Also note that photography is not permitted during the training.
+Also note that photography is not permitted at any point during the visit.

 If you are interested in the behind the scenes operation of the Spanish Riding School, you can also take a guided tour.
 We were lucky enough to be taken on a private guided tour, and very much enjoyed getting to meet the horses and learn about their lives.